jeanluct/PseudoAnosov/README.md

 ## Utility functions

+- `GuessPerronRootSign[L]` guesses the Perron root sign by checking for alternating Lefschetz numbers in `L`.

 - `IrreducibleMatrixQ[M]` returns `True` if the matrix `M` is irreducible.

 - `MahlerMeasure[P]` returns the Mahler measure of the polynomial `P`, which is the absolute value of the product of roots outside the unit circle.